cthoyt/cthoyt.github.io/_posts/2026-01-07-sssom-to-wikidata.md

    are the object.
 2. via the Semantic Farm's
    [live API](https://semantic.farm/api/metaregistry/wikidata/mappings.json),
-3. via the Bioregistry Python package using the following code:
+3. via the Bioregistry Python package (this will get renamed to match Semantic Farm, eventually) using the following code:

    ```python
    import bioregistry